allanabailey/code-quiz-p1/README.md

 ![Logo](/assets/images/features/logowithheader.png)

 * Nav Bar (Standard / Hovered / Clicked)
     * The nav bar consists of **four buttons** which loads the corresponding quiz for each user.
 The standard appearance consists of **light blue** buttons which turn a **darker blue with inverted colours** when the user hovers over them.
 Once a quiz has been **clicked** the button then remains with a **white background** to showcase the quizzes the user has attempted.
+The **current quiz** that is active has the same display style as a button being hovered over.

 ![Standard Nav Bar](/assets/images/features/navbarstandard.png)